netdata/netdata/docs/step-by-step/step-03.md

----
-title: Monitor more than one system with Netdata
+# Step 3.
+Monitor more than one system with Netdata
-description: Netdata Cloud is our solution to bridging the gap between two or two thousand distributed agents.
----

 The Netdata agent is _distributed_ by design.
 That means each agent operates independently from any other, collecting and creating charts only for the system you installed it on.
 We made this decision a long time ago to [improve security